9. Configuration Management Policy

 - Changes to Ansible states.

-- For configuration changes that cannot be handled by Terraform or Ansible, a runbook describing exactly what changes will be made and by whom.
+- For configuration changes that cannot be handled by Ansible, a runbook describing exactly what changes will be made and by whom.

-- WayToHealth uses a combination of manual processes and automated tooling to ensure systems are up-to-date with the latest security patches.
+- W2H uses a combination of manual processes and automated tooling to ensure systems are up-to-date with the latest security patches.

-- On CentOS Linux systems, the cron tool is used to apply security patches in phases.
+- On CentOS Linux systems, security patches are applied in phases.

 - The security team maintains a mirrored snapshot of security patches from the upstream OS vendor.
 This mirror is synchronized bi-weekly and applied to development and staging systems monthly.